loginom/loginom-help-en-omegat/data/processors/transformation/java-script/output-table.md

 **ColumnCount**

-Содержит доступное для чтения количество столбцов выходного набора данных.
+It contains read-only count of columns of the output data set.
 It returns the value of the `number` type.

 %/spoiler%